jc4rp3nt3r/fireless/README.md

 ========
 Firebug Extension: support for [.less{}](http://www.dotlesscss.org/) in debug mode

-The purpose of this extension is to display the correct file name and line number for CSS rules when using the [.less{}](http://www.dotlesscss.org/) framework, .less{} port.
+The purpose of this extension is to display the correct file name and line number for CSS rules when using the [.less{}](http://www.dotlesscss.org/) framework, a {less} port.
 The file path and line number in the Style Side Panel of firebug with relect the server side file name & line number.
 Clicking on the link will continue to take you to the CSS tab, inspecting the combine CSS file.

 Background Info: